 The SC Workers’ Compensation Claim Process

 If you work in South Carolina, you’ve probably heard of South Carolina Workers’ Compensation Insurance.
-Workers’ Compensation is an insurance policy your employer must carry to provide protection to an employee injured on the job.
+Workers’ Compensation is an insurance policy your employer must carry to protect an employee injured on the job.
 Available benefits include medical treatment and financial assistance while you are out of work.
 Workers’ compensation benefits also provide compensation in the event of permanent impairment.
 South Carolina Workers’ Compensation benefits are available regardless of fault when the injury arises out of, and in the course of, employment.

 Who qualifies for South Carolina Workers’ Compensation Claims?

-Any full-time employee (working for an employer with four or more employees) who has an employment related injury and needs medical attention should be covered under workers’ compensation insurance.
+Any full-time employee (working for an employer with four or more employees) who has an employment-related injury and needs medical attention should be covered under workers’ compensation insurance.
 It doesn’t matter if the injury was a complete accident or the fault of a co-worker.

-If you are hurt at work, you MUST notify your employer within 90 days of the injury or risk losing the right to benefits under workers compensation.
+If you are hurt at work, you MUST notify your employer within 90 days of the injury or risk losing the right to benefits under workers’ compensation.
 (We recommended that you record details of your accident and to whom you reported it.)

-Migrant and seasonal farm workers are not covered under workman’s compensation insurance.
+Migrant and seasonal farmworkers are not covered under workman’s compensation insurance.

 If it’s been more than 90 days since your work accident occurred, you may need help obtaining benefits for medical treatment and lost wages.